chrisdongwon/Assumption_M1/docs/_posts/2024-07-02-arithmetic.markdown

 * Prime: any natural number greater than 1 that is divisible only by 1 and the number itself.
 * Composite: any natural number greater than 3 that is not a prime.

-What about 1?
+This implies that 2 is the least natural number that is prime and 4 is the least natural number that is composite.
+Well, what about 1?
 Well, first of all, 1 is not greater than 3, so it certainly is not composite.
 Is it prime then?
 Unfortunately, [no](https://en.wikipedia.org/wiki/Prime_number#Primality_of_one).
 Therefore, we say that, by convention, **1 is neither a prime nor a composite**.

 And lastly, this argument works for any integer, as any nonnegative integer is simply a natural number and a negative integer is simply a natural number multiplied by -1, where the natural numbers here have unique prime factorization to begin with.